K. B. Koliwad: Ministry

 Koliwad was inducted into the Karnataka cabinet of ministers in the S. M. Krishna-led government in 2002 as the Minister of State for Drinking Water Supply.
 He has served in many committees in the Karnataka Legislative Assembly.
 Besides being the Speaker of the Karnataka Legislative Assembly he still holds the chairmanship of the lake committee which was in a controversy over encroachment in the areas around the lake by builders in connivance with civic officials.

 Personal life

 Koliwad is married to Prabhavati, and has five children together with her.
 A son, Prakash Koliwad, who is the secretary of Karnataka Pradesh Congress Committee, is a businessman who runs a cloud-seeding company.
-He runs an NGO PKK trust, where he does social work organizing health camps, singing competitions, job fairs, skill development training, and free ambulance services.
-He has a grandson who is a national topper in Mathematics and Physics and a state cricket player, He also will be attending the University of Massachusetts at Amherst.
-He has a Grand Daughter Niksha, who graduated from University of Southern California, Los Angeles, California.
-She currently works for a Biotechnology company in Tampa, Florida.
+He runs an NGO PKK trust, where he does social work organizing health camps, singing competitions, job fairs, skill development training, and free ambulance services..
 Koliwad belongs to the Raddi Lingayat community which is the dominant caste in North Karnataka.